MarshalPaterson/React-Babel-webpack/README.md

 Simple example of React, Babel and webpack.

-Download the files at the root directory.
+Download the files at the root directory, then CD to that directory.

 ```
 npm install